-Pest species Economic impacts Environmental impacts Social impacts Cultural impacts Indian myna Economic impact is unquantified, although Common mynas can cause serious damage to ripening fruit, such as grapes and blueberries (Invasive Animals CRC, 2014) Directly competes with native birds for breeding sites, living space and available food sources In Australia, their presence has been attributed to a decline in at least nine species of native birds Their aggressive nature results in the disappearance of a range of native birds in backyards and surrounding bushland, thus impacting people's enjoyment of the natural environment Roosting and nesting near residential areas often results in noise and health and safety concerns Known to carry diseases, such as avian influenza and salmonellosis, and parasites such as mites, which can cause dermatitis in humans (Invasive Animals CRC, 2014) Impact on Bundjalung totems and Country Cane toad Unlikely to have a negative impact on the general economy, although subsequent local control activities are likely to be a direct cost to natural resource management May impact tourism industries due to the propensity for high numbers of toads to congregate around campsites and amenities If eaten, their toxin can kill most native animals that normally eat frogs The range of the cane toad in New South Wales extends along the coast from the Queensland border to the Iluka/Yamba area.
+Pest species Economic impacts Environmental impacts Social impacts Indian myna Economic impact is unquantified, although Common mynas can cause serious damage to ripening fruit, such as grapes and blueberries (Invasive Animals CRC, 2014) Directly competes with native birds for breeding sites, living space and available food sources In Australia, their presence has been attributed to a decline in at least nine species of native birds Their aggressive nature results the disappearance of a range native birds in backyards and surrounding bushland, thus impacting people's enjoyment the natural environment Roosting and nesting near residential areas often results noise and health and safety concerns Known to carry diseases, such avian influenza and salmonellosis, and parasites s as mites, which can cause dermatitis in humans (Invasive Animals CRC, 2014) Cane toad Unlikely to have a negative impact on the general economy, although subsequent local control activities are likely to be a direct cost to natural resource management May impact tourism industries due to the propensity for high numbers of toads to congregate around campsites and amenities If eaten, their toxin can kill most native animals that normally eat frogs The range of the cane toad in New South Wales extends along the coast from the Queensland border to the Iluka/Yamba area.
 It would be expected that any populations of spotted-tail quoll in the area are likely to be adversely impacted.
-The cane toad front moves at about 40-60km per year (Storm 2016) Outcompetes native species as cane toads breed quickly allowing them to rapidly colonise and dominate an area If eaten, dangers posed to children and domestic pets Blocking of drains Fouling of swimming pools Visual impacts (unattractive and in large numbers) Night time noise Impact on Bundjalung totems and Country Declines in bush tucker species such as monitor lizards, snakes and turtles are likely to have significant cultural and economic impacts upon Aboriginal communities (Taylor and Edwards 2005) D Object
+The cane toad front moves at about 40-60km per year (Storm 2016) Outcompetes native species as cane toads breed quickly allowing them to rapidly colonise and dominate an area If eaten, dangers posed to children and domestic pets Blocking of drains Fouling of swimming pools Visual impacts (unattractive ar in large numbers) Night time noise

-Pest species Economic impacts Environmental impacts Social impacts Cultural impacts European rabbit Directly compete with livestock for pastures, resulting in lower quality and quantity of production Estimated to cost the livestock industry approximately \$2 per rabbit per year in lost production alone.
-This cost rises dramatically to approximately \$5 per rabbit per hectare per year for horticultural industries Cost of damage to forestry plantations is approximately \$800 per hectare of the life of the plantation (PestSmart Invasive Animal Cooperative Research Council 2012) Additional cost of controlling invasive weeds which occur due to habitat modification by rabbits and ongoing rabbit control Damage to recreational activities such as horse riding and sporting activities due to presence of rabbit warrens Activity in cemeteries is also distressing for relatives who find evidence of rabbits tunnelling at grave sites.
-Disturbance to backyard gardens, normally used as a source of enjoyment for family members Impact on Bundjalung totems and Country
+Pest species Economic impacts Environmental impacts Social impacts European rabbit Directly compete with livestock for pastures, resulting in lower quality and quantity of production Estimated to cost the livestock industry approximately \$2 per rabbit per year in lost production alone.
+This cost rises dramatically to approximately \$5 per rabbit per hectare per year for horticultural industries Cost of damage to forestry plantations is approximately \$800 per hectare of the life of the plantation (PestSmart Invasive Animal Cooperative Research Council 2012) Additional cost of controlling invasive weeds which occur due to habitat modification by rabbits and ongoing rabbit control Competition and land degradation by overgrazing of native pastures lead to loss of plant biodiversity and deprive native animals of food and shelter Warren building and overgrazing causes land degradation and erosion and increases the spread of invasive weeds Grazing pressures inhibit the regeneration of many native trees and shrubs Fox occurrence is very strongly correlated with rabbit distribution.
+The presence of rabbits is likely to encourage high numbers of foxes which, during times of rabbit control, will prey-switch to available native species with commensurate negative impacts Damage to recreational activities such as horse riding and sport activities due to presence of rabbit warrens Activity in cemeteries is also distressing for relatives who fir evidence of rabbits tunnelling a grave sites.
+Disturbance to backyard gardenormally used as a source of enjoyment for family members